 In the hurried world of all our lives, there is also a deep need to stop.
 To reflect.
 To breath.
 To live.
 To have our five senses unite as one.
 That time is now.

-Tea is best shared.
+Tea is social.
 Spending time with those around you, drinking tea is also a deeply good thing.
 In these trying times, you may consider spreading your gongfu set out for the family, pouring them your best shots telling your kids how you got into tea.
 It's pretty great.
 I've heard many stories from our tea friends that they developed a love for tea from an uncle, or a Grandfather or someone who told them stories about the tea acquired from a far-off distant land.

 I love this poem first published in 1869 and reprinted during the Spanish Flu Pandemic in 1919.
 We've been here before.
 This is nothing new.